darthwalsh/bin/apps/onenote/ExportingMarkdown.md

 * To Do Priority 2: I don't ever finish all my P1 ideas

 ## Ordering
-OneNote pages are displayed in alphabetical order Exported markdown files can be ordered using number prefix in Markdown file: `01_note_a.md`, `02_b.md` etc Maybe could also also use YAML frontmatter tag with some extension?
+Obsidian notes by default are displayed in alphabetical order.
+Exported markdown files can be ordered using number prefix in Markdown file: `01_note_a.md`, `02_b.md` etc Could also use YAML frontmatter tag with [obsidian-custom-sort extension](https://github.com/SebastianMC/obsidian-custom-sort).
-A few of my pages I care about the order, but for those I often name the notes in a sensible order like YYYY-MM-DD
+A few of my pages I care about the order, but for those I've often named the notes in a sortable order like `YYYY-MM-DD` -- (but maybe that metadata belongs in YAML frontmatter...)

+## Creation / Modification dates

+It would be nice to export creation and/modifications dates from OneNote, in YAML frontmatter.
+There doesn't seem to be consensus about what the field names should be, but I like `created` and `modified`.

 ## Hierarchies
 I make heavy use of OneNote [subpages](https://support.microsoft.com/en-au/office/create-a-subpage-in-onenote-2dd0fbd9-5e2f-4162-b53b-66d0c41b0873) as another layer of hierarchy.
-> [!todo] Subpage export: Look through existing tools
+- [ ] Subpage export: Look through existing tools

 If I have Pages/Subpages:
 ```